kohei-swb/ProfPeek/README.md

 ## Status

 Work in Progress (WIP)
-This project is still under development.
-Currently supports professor rating display after expanding a course section in Workday.
+Currently supports displaying professor ratings from RateMyProfessors after a section is expanded.
-UBCGrades integration and improved UI are planned.
+Planned improvements include UBCGrades integration and a more polished UI.

 ## Features (MVP)